• Skip to primary navigation

 My parents, particularly my father, had a deep pride in nurturing our backyard garden.
 His meticulous rows of staked tomato plants, flourishing potted Italian eggplant, and abundant zucchini and summer squash were a testament to his green thumb.

 I fondly remember a Sicilian neighbor who planted Cucuzza along the fence bordering my dad’s property.
-He was an exceptionally generous neighbor, always sharing his harvest as my dad did.
+He was an exceptionally generous neighbor, always sharing his harvest, just like my dad.

 My mom, a master of Italian culinary traditions, created the most delectable Ciambotta using Cucuzza and passata from our annual “sauce-making” ritual.